hed-standard/hed-examples/docs/source/FileRemodelingTools.md

 > The name(s) of the tasks to be included (for BIDS-formatted files only).
 > When a dataset includes multiple tasks, the event files are often structured
 > differently for each task and thus require different transformation files.
-> This option allows the backups and operations to be restricted to a individual tasks.
+> This option allows the backups and operations to be restricted to an individual task.

-> If this option is omitted, all tasks are used.
+> If you omit this option, all tasks are used.
 This means that all `events.tsv` files are
 > restored from a backup if the backup is used, the operations are performed on all `events.tsv` files, and summaries are combined over all tasks.

 > If a list of specific task names follows this option, only datafiles corresponding to